 Pain in the neck and shoulders, constant tingling in your fingers, a weakened grip when you hold things in your hands and hand pain are all symptoms of TOS.

 The best way to treat thoracic outlet syndrome is to seek medical assistance.
 If you are looking for a natural, drug-free treatment sports medicine may be a good fit.
-By contacting our sports medicine doctor at Spinal Rehab & Sports Medicine clinic, you are rest assured to receive the best treatment.
+By contacting our sports medicine doctor at Spinal Rehab and Sports Medicine clinic, you are rest assured to receive the best treatment.
 Dr. Bob Meyer has 21+ years of experience treating sports injuries and patients with chronic pain.
 He can diagnose your condition and recommend the ideal sports injury treatment plan to get you healthy and pain-free.